Arabic San Francisco

 - Level Five - focuses on conversation proficiency wherein students explore more complex texts.

-The range of “Level” options is based upon the number of students we have in a given summer.
+The range of “Level” options is based on the number of students we have in a given summer.
 We will offer Levels I and II every summer; we will only offer the higher level if there are enough students in those levels.

 All students, except those with no prior knowledge of Arabic, will be given a placement exam.
 We will call students prior to the program start to determine placement.

-Certificate and Academic Credit
+Certificate & Academic Credit